microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 # Introduction

 Microluxe20 is a minimalist tabletop role-playing game designed with simplicity in mind.
-Using an easy-to-grasp, yet extremely robust stat/skill framework, Microluxe20 allows for crafting exciting encounters that are fun and fluid, emphasizing storytelling and player interaction over the traditional "straight-jacket" skill systems found in many modern tabletop games.
+Using an easy-to-grasp, yet extremely robust framework, Microluxe20 allows for crafting exciting encounters that are fun and fluid, emphasizing storytelling and player interaction over the traditional "straight-jacket" skill systems found in many modern tabletop games.

 Keeping compatibility in mind, OGL/d20 supplements should work out of the box, without any conversions; in fact, SRD/OGL adventures with any incompatibilities can be converted _on the fly_ with almost no effort!
 The entire character sheet fits on one sheet of paper, meaning character creation and management is extremely quick and easy.

 Microluxe20 is great for one-shot adventures, or teaching new players about tabletop gaming.
 However, unlike many one-shot styled tabletop games, it is also robust enough to cater to full-fledged campaign-style games as well, especially because of its compatibility with other OGL/d20 content.

-## First Steps

 ### What is a Role-Playing Game?